chandru-python/Deep-Learning-Bone-Cancer-Detection/README.md

-# 🦴 Bone Cancer Detection using CNN and Flask
+# 🦴 Bone Cancer Detection using CNN and

 ## 📌 Description
 This project implements a **Bone Cancer Detection System using Convolutional Neural Networks (CNN)**.
 The model classifies medical images into **malignant or normal categories**.
 A **Flask-based web application** allows users to upload bone images and get instant predictions through a simple interface.